Industrial Engineering and Operations Research

 IND ENG 290Special Topics in Industrial Engineering and Operation Research (With approval of advisor)2-3

-The Comprehensive Exam or Project (Plan 2)
+The Comprehensive Exam or Project

 In addition to course requirements, students are required to complete one of two options: a comprehensive exam or a master's project and oral presentation of this project.
 The structure of the comprehensive exam may vary from year to year but is designed so that students whose curriculum includes 12 units of graduate courses in the major and satisfies the group distribution listed above should be prepared to take the exam.
-At the current time, the comprehensive exam consists of a short oral presentation to a panel of two or three faculty of a solution to a case study, for which the students will be given at least two weeks to prepare, followed by relevant questions from the faculty panel.
+At the current time, the comprehensive exam consists of a short oral presentation to a panel of two faculty members of a solution to a case study, for which the students will be given at least three weeks to prepare, followed by relevant questions from the faculty panel.

 Relation to Doctoral Requirements